 - Token: The EMM token is required when you integrate third-party EMM provider with Android for Work.
 Click here to know the steps to obtain an EMM token.

-- G Suite for Education cannot be integrated with MDM.
+- Google Workspace(G Suite) for Education cannot be integrated with MDM.

 - It is recommended to assign different G Suite accounts to devices for improved app management but a single Gsuite account can be used for upto 10 devices.
 If the G Suite account is assigned to more than 10 devices, the apps cannot be distributed to devices